Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 struct Email(String);
 ```

-Official Documentation: [`Hash`][Hash]

 Error Handling
 --------------

 ### Display

 Before we jump straight into the `Error` trait, lets recap on `Display`.

-This trait allows us to display information
+This trait allows us to display information related to the type that implements it.

-related to the type that implements it.
-Once you implement it, if you pass a value of your type into a macro like
-`println!` or `format!`, then `Display` defines how the type will be rendered.
+Once you implement it, if you pass a value of your type into a macro like `println!`, `eprintln!` or `format!`, then `Display` defines how the type will be rendered.

-`Display` only has one method which you must implement, it takes `&self`, and a mutable pointer to a `Formatter` and
-returns a `fmt::Result` which is a type alias for `Result<(), fmt::Error>`.
-The easiest way to implement it is with the
+`Display` has single Required method which takes a reference to `self`, and a mutable pointer to a `Formatter` and it returns a `fmt::Result` which is a type alias for `Result<(), fmt::Error>`.

-`write!` macro which returns this same type, and to `use std::fmt` so that you can reference things in the module
-namespace rather than contaminating your own.
+The easiest way to implement it is with the `write!` macro which returns this same type, and to `use std::fmt` so that you can reference things in the module namespace rather than contaminating your own.

 ```rust
 use std::fmt;